 Making Sure Your Ceremony Is Legal

 The first step is to make sure that your marriage is legal.
 Like all countries, South Africa has a unique set of rules for foreigners planning a wedding within its borders.
 You need to become well acquainted with these so that there are no nasty last-minute surprises.
-It's important to remember that these rules change with alarming frequency, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
+It's important to remember that these rules can change at any time, so make sure to check the Department of Home Affairs website carefully before starting your preparations.
 At the time of writing, required documentation includes:

-- Previous Marriages: If either of you has been married before, you will need to provide proof that you are free to marry again.
-This means producing your Decree Absolute if you're divorced, or producing the death certificate of a deceased spouse.
+- Previous Marriages: If either of you have been married before, you will need to provide proof that you are free to marry again.
+This means producing your final decree of divorce, or producing the death certificate of a deceased spouse.